ceceli33/titan-cognitive-core/README.md

 *Phase IV goal: Extract V₀ empirically from LLM activations via Representation Engineering, and pre-train `ethical_projector` on a real ethical dataset.*

+​🚀 The Roadmap: Toward Phase 20
+​TITAN is not a static destination; it is an evolutionary journey.
+The current Phase III is the mathematical foundation for a much larger architecture:
+​Phase 4-5: Empirical Grounding – Filling the V_0 vector with real-world data using Representation Engineering.
+​Phase 10: Active Self-Correction – A real-time layer where the system damps its own cognitive drifts and errors.
+​Phase 20: The Universal Alignment Layer – TITAN as a sovereign ethical chassis that synchronizes multiple LLMs (Llama, GPT, Claude) under a single, human-centric resonance field.
 ---

 **Lisans / License:** MIT | **İletişim / Contact:** ceceliccc33@gmail.com